andre-rd-rodrigues/django-book-manager/README.md

 ### Core Features

-- **User Authentication**: Users can sign up, log in, and manage their accounts.
+- **User Authentication**: Users can sign up and log in.
 - **Book Management**:
-  - Browse books, view detailed information, and explore by genres or authors
+  - Browse and manage books, view detailed information
+  - Add, edit and delete new books
+  - Search functionality for finding specific books
   - Order books by title, author, date added, or number of likes
   - Toggle ascending/descending order
   - Filter using the search functionality
 - **Reading List**:
   - Personalized reading list with book status tracking
-  - Same ordering options as book management
+  - Same ordering and search options as book management
-  - Additional filtering by reading status (to read/read)
+  - Additional filtering by reading status
 - **Author Management**:
+  - Add, edit and delete new authors
   - Search functionality for finding specific authors
   - Order by author name or creation date
   - Toggle ascending/descending order
 - **Reviews**: Users can rate and review books, with an average rating displayed for each book.
 - **Responsive Design**: The application is mobile-friendly, ensuring usability across devices.

-### Optional Features

-- **Trending Books**: Highlights books with the most recent reviews.
-- **User Stats**: Displays statistics like the number of books read and average ratings given by the user.

 ---